-Aquilegia, or Columbine, plants have an airy appearance, with small, rounded leaves and tall flower stalks that hold the blooms above the foliage.
-Aquilegia's bell-shaped flowers are popular with hummingbirds, bees and gardeners.
+One of the sweetest flowers in spring gardens is the Columbine.
+Columbine plants (Aquilegia) have an airy appearance, with small, rounded leaves and tall flower stalks that hold the blooms above the foliage.
+Aquilegia's bell-shaped flowers are popular with hummingbirds, bees, and gardeners.
 The mid-spring blooms fill the void between early spring bulbs and peak garden season.
-They are associated with woodland gardens, but most are widely adaptable.
+Columbine flowers are associated with woodland gardens, but most are widely adaptable.

 Many of the species are native to areas throughout North America, from Canada to Texas.

-Most varieties of aquilegia will bloom for at least 4 weeks.
+Most varieties of Columbine plants will bloom for at least four weeks.
 They are tougher plants than they appear, but they tend to be short-lived perennials.
 However, they will seed and spread, remaining in your garden for years.

 - Leaves: Flat fans of oval dark green leaves that turn red in the fall.

-- Flowers: Each dangling, bell-shaped flower has 5 petals that flare out from the base, surrounded by a collar of 5 larger sepals.
+- Flowers: Each dangling, bell-shaped flower has five petals that flare out from the base, surrounded by a collar of five larger sepals.
 The long, nectar holding spurs arch backward out of the flowers.
 Petals and sepals come in a variety of colors and combinations, in shade of light blue, pink, purple, red, white and yellow

 Aquilegia x hybrida Pronounced a-kwi-LEE-jee-a